RSVPs

 When capacity is reached:

-• If Waitlist is on, further Going RSVPs are placed on the waitlist automatically.
+- If Waitlist when full is on, further Going RSVPs are placed on the waitlist automatically.

-• If Waitlist is off, the RSVP is rejected with a "sold out" message.
+- If it is off, the RSVP is refused with a "This event is full" message.

 Showing Remaining Spots